 The following form will display.
 The All Records tab can be used for quickly importing all available student records into your Aeries database and shows the number of records available to be imported for each table.

 To import records from all available tables, click the Import All Records button.
-However, it is generally advisable to review records for each table separately using the tabs on the left below All Records.
+However, it is generally advisable to review records for each table separately using the tabs next to All Records.
 If Import All Records is used, the request status will be changed to Imported.

 Sometimes a school may not want to import all the available tables, but still needs to indicate that the request has been completed.
 In this instance, the user should click the Mark this Request as Imported button.
 This will change the request status to Imported even though not all records were imported.

-Clicking any of the tabs below All Records, such as Test Scores, will display details of the records available to be imported for that table.
+Clicking any of the tabs next to All Records, such as Test Scores, will display details of the records available to be imported for that table.

 If some related records already exist in your Aeries database for this student, a red asterisk will display next to each record that would be duplicated by the import process.
 To preserve the integrity of your Aeries data, any record flagged with a red asterisk will NOT be imported.